Moinuddin-150204014/Online-Book-Library-Application/README.md

 ### User History (Optional)
 1. **/users/{userId}/history:** Allow users to view their borrowing history, including borrowed books, due dates, and return dates.

+## Frontend Features

+The frontend of the application is built using React, HTML, CSS, and Bootstrap, providing an intuitive and user-friendly interface for users to interact with the backend functionality.
+Users can perform the following actions from the frontend:

+- Register and log in with their credentials.
+- View and manage their personal information.
+- Browse and search for available books in the library.
+- Borrow books and track their due dates.
+- Leave reviews and ratings for books.
+- View their borrowing history.

 ## Technologies Used

+### Backend
 - Java Spring Boot
 - Spring Security
 - MySQL

+### Frontend
+- React
+- HTML
+- CSS
+- Bootstrap

 ## Getting Started

-To run this application locally, you need to set up the necessary database and configure the application properties.
-Follow these steps in the project's root directory:
+### Backend
 1. Clone the repository.
 2. Configure the database connection in `application.properties`.
-3. Build and run the project.
+3. Build and run the Spring Boot application.

+### Frontend
+1. Navigate to the `frontend` directory.
+2. Install dependencies using `npm install`.
+3. Start the React application with `npm start`.

 ## Usage
-After setting up the project, you can use tools like Postman to interact with the RESTful endpoints provided by the application.
+After setting up both the backend and frontend, users can access the Online Book Library application through the web interface created with React.

 ## Contributors
-- [Md.
-Moien Uddin]
+- [Md.Moien Uddin]